 If your company needs advice for any matter related to the notification of a concentration, contact us.

-Lear has been retained by a leading operator in the aerospace industry to assist within a merger case involving one of its rivals.
-Lear is tasked with showing how the merger may create the incentives for the merged entity to implement exclusionary practices that would harm competition and the client.
+Lear was retained by a leading operator in the aerospace industry to assist within a merger case involving one of its rivals.
+Lear developed analyses aimed at showing how the merger may create the incentives for the merged entity to implement exclusionary practices that would harm competition and the client.